Alleged Video Of Chris Brown Punching Tampa Nightclub Photographer Prompts Police Investigation

 Last week, rumors surfaced that Tran and Quavo—a member of the group Migos—are dating.
 TMZ reported that Chris Brown felt betrayed as he considered Quavo to be one of his closest friends.

-Officers with the Tampa Police Department states that no arrests have been made in the alleged Chris Brown “sucker punch” incident but an investigation is underway.
+Officers with the Tampa Police Department state that no arrests have been made in the alleged Chris Brown “sucker punch” incident but an investigation is underway.

 [Features Image by Scott Roth/iStock]